-Growing avocados as houseplants are child's play.
-Literally.
-What kid hasn't suspended an avocado seed over a glass of water in their class or as a home project, just to see what would happen?
-There's a reason we do this: it's fun, and it works.
-And although they are less exotic than they used to be, avocados still have those wonderful and imposing stones that, given enough time, will sprout into true avocado seedlings.
-And if you have enough patience, your seedling will eventually turn into an attractive little houseplant.
-True, it's unlikely your tree will ever bear fruit (unless you have about ten years), and even if it does, the fruit from the child most likely won't resemble the original.
+Growing avocados as houseplants is fun and easy.
+If you have enough patience, your seedling will eventually turn into an attractive little houseplant.
+True, it's unlikely your tree will ever bear fruit (unless you give it about ten years), and even if it does, the fruit from the child most likely won't resemble the original.

 - Light: Like bananas, avocado plants thrive in full sun.
 If you're starting from a seed, the seed can be kept on a bright windowsill until roots form, and the first leaves emerge.

 - Water: Avocado plants should be kept continuously moist, but adequate drainage is essential.
 Watch for leaf yellowing, which is a sign of too much water.
 Also, be careful to flush fertilizer salts from the soil.

-- Temperature: Avocado prefer warm growing seasons, but can take winter temperatures down to 50˚F, when growth will slow.
+- Temperature: Avocado prefer warm growing seasons, but can take winter temperatures down to 50 degrees Fahrenheit, when growth will slow.

 - Soil: A rich, fast-draining mix is ideal.